nodecross/nodex-docs/source/preview/build_guide/free_rtos/tutorial/15minutes.md

 In this project, we will use TypeScript to implement the application.

 {% hint style="info" %}
-The project itself can be implemented in pure JavaScript without using TypeScript, but since UNiD nodejs SDK provides type definition information, so you can have a more intuitive programming experience by using TypeScript.
+The project itself can be implemented in pure JavaScript without using TypeScript, but since NodeX nodejs SDK provides type definition information, so you can have a more intuitive programming experience by using TypeScript.
 {% endhint %}

 Configure the initial settings for TypeScript.